AustinSiu/IDB-1/PITCHME.md

 #### What puzzles us?

-- How to combine multiple tools effectively.
+- How to combine multiple tools effectively
-- Database Optimization.
+- Database Optimization
-- Search Engine Optimization.
+- Search Engine Optimization

 ---